 As part of its business activities, the Group faces a variety of risks, the most significant of which are described further below.
-The Group holds regulatory capital against three allencompassing main types of risk: credit risk, market risk and operational risk.
+The Group holds regulatory capital against three all-encompassing main types of risk: credit risk, market risk and operational risk.

-Recovery and Resolution Plan
+Recovery Plan

-CySEC has issued the Circular C351 on 05 February 2020 in order to provide guidance to Full Scope CIFs with respect to the 'Preparation and Submission of Recovery Plans by CIFS'.
-Furthermore, CySEC issued on 20 December 2019 the Directive DI20-01 on the 'establishment of simplified obligations as to the content and details of the recovery plans of CIFs'.
+CySEC has issued the Circular C351 on 05 February 2020 in order to provide guidance to Full Scope CIFs with respect to the 'Preparation and Submission of Recovery Plans by CIFS', fall within the scope of Law 20(I)/2016.